Andrew Pickens (congressman): Political career

 At the end of the war, Pickens was elected to public office in the South Carolina House of Representatives from 1781 to 1794.
 He was a South Carolina delegate to the Constitutional Convention.
 Pickens was later elected to the Third Congress, served from 1793 to 1795 as an Anti-Administration member, opposing the policies of US Secretary of the Treasury Alexander Hamilton.
+He was one of nine representatives, and the only representative of the Anti-Administration party, to vote against the Eleventh Amendment to the United States Constitution.